 In 1962, the cut was changed to low 44 and ties.
 In 1966, the cut was amended to include anyone within 10 shots of the lead at the midway point.

-In 2013, club and tournament Chairman Billy Payne announced that the cut would be expanded to include the top 50 players and ties, plus anyone within 10 strokes of the leader.
+From 2013 to 2019, the cut included the top 50 players and ties, plus anyone within 10 strokes of the leader.

 Gary Player and Fred Couples share the record for most cuts made in a row – 23.

 Player’s streak went from 1959 to 1982 (he sat out 1973 because of a medical issue), while Couples compiled his mark from 1983-2007.